alekssadowski95/FreeCAD-Beginner-Assistant/Docs/PROJECT_PLAN.md

 ## Vision
-- Integrate into FCViewer for asynchronous feedback.
+- Get asynchronous feedback with best practises in FCViewer.
-- Integrate into FreeCAD for realtime feedback.
+- Get realtime feedback with best practises in FreeCAD.

--> Increase the quality of community-created Part Design projects.
+-> Increase the quality of community-created projects and increase the popularity of FreeCAD as a result.